Board of Directors

 ALEX WOLKING, PRESERVATION ISSUES COMMITTEE CHAIR

-Alex is a realtor licensed in Illinois and Iowa with and works with Keller Williams Chicago-Lincoln Park.
+Alex Wolking is a realtor licensed in Illinois and Iowa with and works with Keller Williams Chicago-Lincoln Park.
 Alex, who grew up in the Quad Cities, has assisted in closing more than $20 million worth of transactions, partnered with industry professionals on community and organizational projects, and shared his tech-savvy with dozens of agents in growing and streamlining their businesses.
 Alex was named Quad City Area REALTOR® Association’s 2012 “Rookie of the Year” Award and received the 2013 HGTV Doory Award for “Best DIY Dream Home.”
 Alex was the first and only real estate professional in the Quad Cities to become a member of the Institute for Luxury Home Marketing.
 Alex is an active member of the Skyline Council of Landmarks Illinois and leads architectural tours in his neighborhood with his community group, the Buena Park Neighbors.

 BOARD OF DIRECTORS